 When in doubt, use a parking garage

 - Parking on the street is the most vulnerable place to be, so if you are uncomfortable with your street parking options, by all means, use a parking garage instead.
 Parking garages often have surveillance cameras.
 Although you are safer in a parking garage, that does not mean that you are invulnerable.
-Remove or lock up any really valuable items – that means accessories for your cell phone, a loose E-ZPass apparatus bags etc. to remove temptation.
+Remove or lock up any really valuable items – that means accessories for your cell phone, loose E-ZPass apparatus bags, etc. to remove temptation.
 All of the same precautions above apply; no matter where you park, make it as difficult and uninspiring to potential thieves as possible.

 Load and hide your stuff before you reach your destination

 - By the time you pull into a hotel lot, valet queue, parking garage or any parking spot, everything you plan to leave in the car should already be well stowed and hidden.
 To pull into your spot, and then take your most valuable items and pack them in the trunk, is to broadcast to anyone within view exactly where to focus their attention if they want to rip you off.
 The best approach is to put your things in the trunk or another safe compartment before you even get in the car at the beginning of your trip.